5 Benefits of Registering Your Business

 Registering your company name helps you start creating a brand identity.
-When you register your business name you can check whether the name you want to use is unique and not similar to an existing company name or trademark.1
+When you register your business name you can check whether the name you want to use is unique and not similar to an existing company name or trademark.

 As a small business in Canada, you may need to charge GST/HST on the products or services you provide.

 If you expect your revenue will top $30,000 a year, you will need to register for a GST/HST account, which requires you to have registered your business.
 The amount of tax charged depends on the province in which your business operates.
 If you think you are a small provider but your sales exceed expectations, that’s great news!
-You will need to register for a GST/HST account and charge the tax on the sale that puts you over the $30,000 threshold.3
+You will need to register for a GST/HST account and charge the tax on the sale that puts you over the $30,000 threshold.

 Show me the money!

-Your business might need: a business bank account to accept payments, pay suppliers, and keep your business income separate from your personal accounts; a business credit card to charge expenses; or a loan to expand.
+Your business might need: the right business bank account to accept payments, pay suppliers, and keep your business income separate from your personal accounts; a business credit card to charge expenses; or a loan to expand.
 When applying for financial services for your business you will need proof that you are operating a viable business (among other things).
 The business number that you get when you register can be that proof.

 Customers want to deal with established businesses.
 They are becoming increasingly savvy and doing their homework, researching companies before purchasing their products or services.
 Registering your company establishes a start date to show how long you have been running a legitimate business.